 Ready to remodel your kitchen, but not your whole house?
 See how one homeowner remodeled her kitchen.
 The selections made resulted in an updated kitchen that remained cohesive with the rest of the home.
 Follow these steps when making selections for your kitchen remodel.

-4 – Don’t forget your floor – Typical flooring options in kitchens are wood, engineered wood, laminate, or tile.
+Typical flooring options in kitchens are wood, engineered wood, laminate, or tile.
 Flooring adds another color to consider when making kitchen selections.
-This customer had oak wood floors.
+This customer had oakwood floors.
 Her floor’s wood grain offered a couple of different tones of brown for her to consider.
-Notice how her cabinet color is pulled from the darker section of the floor, while the lighter section allows for some contrast with her cabinets.
-Imagine if she had selected a cool tone of grey for her cabinets and white countertops with grey veining, the cohesiveness with the rest of her home would’ve felt off.
+Notice how the cabinet color is pulled from the darker section of the floor, while the lighter section allows for some contrast with the cabinets.
+Imagine if she had selected a cool tone of grey for the cabinets and white countertops with grey veining, the cohesiveness with the rest of her home would’ve felt off.

-5 – Look Beyond the kitchen – Look at how her remodeled kitchen blends perfectly with the rest of her home.
-Imagine if her cabinet and countertop selections were in a different color tone, what would that do to the overall cohesive feel of her home.
-Her mission-style home had beautiful woodwork throughout, and her selections throughout the kitchen remodel stayed true to the style of the home.
+Look at how this remodeled kitchen blends perfectly with the rest of the home.
+Imagine if the cabinet and countertop selections were in a different color tone, what would that do to the overall cohesive feel of the home?
+This mission-style home had beautiful woodwork throughout, and this customer’s selections throughout the kitchen remodel stayed true to the style of the home.
 From her cabinet selection, stain color, and accents of color in her white quartz countertop, she created a beautifully cohesive home.